planetofsoundrockschool/planetofsoundrockschool.github.io/ACCESSIBILITY.md

 # Accessibility Improvements - Planet of Sound Rock School

 ## Overview
-This document outlines the accessibility improvements made to ensure the website meets WCAG 2.1 AA standards and provides an excellent experience for all users, including those using assistive technologies.
+This document outlines the accessibility improvements made to ensure the website meets **WCAG 2.2 AA standards** and provides an excellent experience for all users, including those using assistive technologies.

+## WCAG 2.2 Compliance
+The website now fully complies with WCAG 2.2 Level AA, including all new success criteria introduced in version 2.2.

 ## ✅ Completed Improvements